R1c6ard/CVproject-20413317-/README.md

 # Person Tracking Project

-This project is person tracking using computer vision techniques based on optical flow and HOG detection.
+This project is person tracking using computer vision techniques.

 ## Directory Structure